dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/column-level-lineage.md

 ### Inherited column descriptions

 A reused column, labeled as *passthrough* or *rename*, inherits its description from source and upstream model columns.
 In other words, source and upstream model columns propagate their descriptions downstream whenever they are not transformed, meaning you don’t need to manually define the description.
+Passthrough and rename columns are clearly labeled and color coded.

 <Lightbox src="/img/docs/collaborate/dbt-explorer/example-prop-inherit.png" width="40%" title="Example of propagate and inherit column descriptiions"/>